2 Senate rivals get attention for different reasons

-PORTLAND, Maine (AP) - A Republican and Democrat hoping to unseat Maine's popular independent Sen. Angus King of Maine are getting some attention, one for his arrest, the other for his dance moves.
+PORTLAND, Maine (AP) - A Republican and Democrat hoping to unseat Maine's popular independent Sen. Angus King are getting some attention, one for his arrest, the other for his dance moves.

-Democrat Zak Ringelstein traveled to the southern border where he was arrested Friday while attempting to deliver water, toys and books to children detained in McAllen, Texas.
+Democrat Zak Ringelstein traveled to the Mexico border where he was arrested Friday while attempting to deliver water, toys and books to children imprisoned by the Trump administration.

-Ringelstein's campaign posted live video on Facebook showing him sitting in the back of a parked truck that blocked traffic.
-A woman instructed him that he'd have to donate the items to a local charity.
-Later, the video showed him handcuffed and being led into a police van.

-The candidate said he felt so strongly about the Trump administration's zero-tolerance policy that he canceled a tour of the state's 16 counties to go to the border.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.